ncsa/Delta_doc/docs/source/help.rst

 System users can often fix problems or help diagnose them on their own.
 The following are some strategies to try before you submit a support request:

 - Search the documentation for relevant keywords; use the search box in the upper left.

+  Also try the search box on the `NCSA Documentation Hub <https://docs.ncsa.illinois.edu/>`_; this will return keyword results from *all* of the NCSA user documentation sets.

 - If you're getting an error, perform a web search of the error message (Google, Bing, or others).
 - If you're looking for a package, perform a web search for "how do I install <package name>" and try the solutions you find that seem applicable and reasonable.